rapid7/insightconnect-plugins/plugins/sentinelone/help.md

 # Version History

-* 8.0.0 - Added Service role (API only role) authentication | Removed Basic Authentication
+* 8.0.0 - Connection: Added Service user (API only user type) authentication | Removed Basic Authentication
 * 7.1.0 - Update for Blacklist action: Fix for unblocked action | Update for Quarantine action: unification of the output data when action fails | Add troubleshooting information about use Type Converter | Mark as Benign action: update description
 * 7.0.0 - Add new actions Update Analyst Verdict and Update Incident Status | Fix Get Agent Details and Search Agents actions to handle more response scenarios | Add option to authentication with API key
 * 6.2.0 - New actions Create Query, Get Query Status, Cancel Running Query, Get Events, Get Events By Type